 The New York State Public Transportation Safety Board (PTSB), the State Safety Oversight Agency (SSOA), re-certified NYCT's System Safety Program Plan (SSPP) on March 15, 2006 to the revised 49 CFR Part 659 requirements.
-Biennial submittals were received by the PTSB in February 2008 and re-certification is anticipated in May 2008.
+Biennial submittals were received by the PTSB in February 2008 and re-certification was anticipated in May 2008.
+The PTSB requested some changes to the SSPP and recertification is now anticipated in July 2008.